 Address: Glenmore Farm, Slider’s Lane, Furner’s Green, Uckfield, East Sussex, TN22 3RU

 Is there a tour of Bluebell vineyard?
 YES

 Site Size: 40 Hectares

 Price range per bottle: £14 > £35

-Since their first plantings in 2005, the vineyard has more than doubled in size and now has nearly 100 acres under-vine (100,000 vines) stretching across both East and West Sussex.
-Specialising in producing premium quality sparkling wines using the classic grape varieties of Chardonnay, Pinot Noir, and Pinot Meunier vines along with Seyval Blanc, Bacchus, Ortega, Chasselas and Merlot.
+Since their first plantings in 2005, the vineyard has more than doubled in size and now has nearly 100 acres under-vine (100,000 vines) stretching across East and West Sussex.
+They specialise in producing premium quality sparkling wines using the classic grape varieties of Chardonnay, Pinot Noir, Pinot Meunier vines, Seyval Blanc, and Bacchus Ortega, Chasselas and Merlot.

 Address: Foxhole Lane, Bolney, Haywards Heath, West Sussex, RH17 5NB

 Is there a tour of Bolney Wine Estate?
 YES